Stages of resolution

 - May require extensive negotiation and investigation.

-- Both parties receive a call and a letter from the TIO once the complaint is resolved.
+- Both parties receive a call and a letter from us once the complaint is resolved.

 - Usually about complex issues.